The largest of the Apostle Islands has a personality rooted in an uncommon past.

 There's another face of the island down the road at the yacht club, where some of the gleaming white vessels surpass ostentation.

-They're only a few yards from the rustic old mission cemetery, where gravestones bear Ojibwe and French names and also modern offerings of pennies, trading cards, bead necklaces, tobacco.
+They're only a few yards from the rustic old mission cemetery, where gravestones bear Ojibwe and French names and also modern offerings of pennies, trading cards, bead necklaces ad tobacco.

-There are shin-high spirit houses and the graves of Chief Buffalo, negotiator of the 1854 Treaty of La Pointe, and Michel Cadotte, the fur trader and first settler whose Ojibwe wife gave the island its name.
+There are shin-high spirit houses and the graves of Chief Buffalo, negotiator of the 1854 Treaty of La Pointe, and Michel Cadotte, the fur trader and first settler whose Ojibwe wife was named Madeline.

 It's a wonderful place to think about the past, but the Bad River Band, to whom the cemetery was deeded by the Catholic Church, has closed off access.

-The cemetery, along with 200 acres now leased to cottagers, is all the Ojibwe have left on the island, and that's a sore point.
+The cemetery, along with 200 acres now leased to cottagers, is all the Ojibwe have left on the island — whose Ojibwe name is Mooningwanekaaning, home of the yellow-breasted flicker bird — and that's a sore point.

-"We've had traditionalists visit who say the whole island is sacred, and eventually it will return to the Ojibwe people," says Steve Cotherman, director of the Madeline Island Historical Museum.
+"We've had traditionalists visit who say the whole island is sacred, and eventually it will return to the Ojibwe people," said Steve Cotherman of the Madeline Island Historical Museum.

-The superb museum, run by the State Historical Society of Wisconsin, ties the strands of history together with photos and words of all those who have come to the island, from picnickers with parasols to the Ojibwe, who said, "All the gifts the Creator gave our people were here."
+The superb museum, run by the Wisconsin Historical Society, ties the strands of history together with photos and words of all those who have come to the island, from picnickers with parasols to the Ojibwe, who said, "All the gifts the Creator gave our people were here."

 Circling around the island, visitors find Big Bay State Park, whose long sand beach curves gracefully into a crescent, Caribbean-style, facing nothing but a long blue stretch of Lake Superior.